Decoding Correlated Errors in Quantum LDPC Codes

 For given syndromes $s_X$ and $s_Z$, the role of the decoder is to estimate the most likely error vector $(e_Z, e_X,e_Y)$, such that (we always treat vectors as column vectors in equations; however, error vectors $e_Z$, $e_X$ and $e_Y$ should be interpreted as row vectors when used to label the columns of the decoding matrix):

 Note that matrices $\demx$ and $\demz$ are those obtained when considering only one type of detectors, that is, either $X$ or $Z$ detectors, which detect $Z$ or $X$ errors, respectively.
 The notation $\demxyz$ for the correlated detector error model is somewhat abusive, since there are no $Y$-type detectors.
-Moreover, matrices $\demx$ and $\demx'$ satisfy the following properties, and analogous properties hold for $\demz$ and $\demz'$ as well: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt] \item $\demx$ has no repeating columns, \item every column of $\demx'$ is equal to a column of $\demx$; however, $\demx'$ may contain repeated columns, meaning the same column of $\demx$ may appear multiple times in $\demx'$. \end{itemize} The fact that $\demx$ has no repeating columns follows directly from the definition of the detector error model: $Z$ errors occurring at different locations but producing the same syndrome are merged into a single column.
+Since our focus is on correlated errors, we will assume that any circuit location where a $Y$ error may occur can also experience $X$ and $Z$ errors.
+Therefore, matrices $\demx$ and $\demx'$ satisfy the following properties, and analogous properties hold for $\demz$ and $\demz'$ as well: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt] \item $\demx$ has no repeating columns, \item every column of $\demx'$ is equal to a column of $\demx$; however, $\demx'$ may contain repeated columns, meaning the same column of $\demx$ may appear multiple times in $\demx'$. \end{itemize} The fact that $\demx$ has no repeating columns follows directly from the definition of the detector error model: $Z$ errors occurring at different locations but producing the same syndrome are merged into a single column.
 For the second property, we observe that a $Y$-error and a $Z$-error occurring at the same location produce the same $X$-syndrome.
 This explains why every column of $\demx'$ is equal to a column of $\demx$.
 However, $\demx'$ may contain repeated columns, corresponding to $Y$-errors at different locations that produce the same $X$-syndrome but different $Z$-syndromes.
 In this case, the corresponding columns are not merged in $[\demx'; \demz']$, resulting in column repetitions in $D'_X$ (where we use the semicolon to denote vertical stacking of matrices).
-These properties imply the existence of matrices $U$ and $V$, such that $\demx' = \demx U$ and $\demz' = \demz V$, which can be explicitly determined as follows: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt] \item each column of $U$ has exactly one $1$, and \item the $i$th row of $U$ has $1$'s in columns $j_1,\dots,j_k$ if and only if the $i$th column of $\demx$ equals the columns $j_1,\dots,j_k$ in $\demx'$. \item Similar statements holds for $V$. \end{itemize}
+These properties imply the existence of matrices $U$ and $V$, such that $\demx' = \demx U$ and $\demz' = \demz V$, which can be explicitly determined as follows: \begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=0pt] \item each column of $U$ has exactly one $1$, and \item the $i$th row of $U$ has $1$'s in columns $j_1,\dots,j_k$ if and only if the $i$th column of $\demx$ equals the columns $j_1,\dots,j_k$ in $\demx'$. \item Similar statements hold for $V$. \end{itemize}

 We use matrices $U$ and $V$ to perform a change of variables in Eq.~\eqref{eq:H-system}.
 Precisely, we define

 so that Eq.~\eqref{eq:H-system} rewrites as

 Independent decoders operating on $D_X$ and $D_Z$ would provide independent estimations of $\bar{e}_X$ and $\bar{e}_Z$ satisfying Eq.~\eqref{eq:H-system-rewrite}.
 To account for correlations between $X$, $Y$, and $Z$ errors, a decoder must jointly estimate $\bar{e}_X$ and $\bar{e}_Z$ satisfying Eq.~\eqref{eq:H-system-rewrite} along with the variable change in Eq.~\eqref{eq:bar-errors}.
 Precisely, this corresponds to defining a new decoding matrix